-On behalf of 40 Bruckner Realty LLC (Requestor), Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for 40 Bruckner Boulevard (see Figure 1) in the Mott Haven neighborhood of the Bronx, NY (Site).
-This RIWP is being submitted as part of the Brownfield Cleanup Program (BCP) Application submitted by the Requestor who currently holds a 99-year lease for the Site and who has obtained a Long Term Remedial Access And License Agreement from the fee owner, 40 Bruckner LLC, to allow for the completion of the BCP cleanup should it extend beyond the 99-year lease.
-This RIWP was prepared in accordance with the regulations and guidance applicable to the BCP, including, without limitation, DER-10 which is entitled "Technical Guidance for Site Investigation and Remediation" and dated May 2010 (DER-10).
+On behalf of 1885 Atlantic, Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for the 1885 Atlantic Avenue Redevelopment Site, Speedway #7833 located at 1885 Atlantic Avenue (see Figure 1) in Brooklyn, New York (Site).
+This RIWP is being submitted as part of the Brownfield Cleanup Program (BCP) Application submitted by 1885 Atlantic and was prepared in accordance with the regulations and guidance applicable to the BCP.

-The Site, identified as Section 2, Block 2295, Lot 51 on the New York City tax map, is 41,240-square feet and is bounded by Bruckner Boulevard to the northeast followed by mixed commercial and residential buildings across Bruckner Boulevard to the east, northeast and north, by East 132^{nd} Street to the southwest followed by the Harlem River Yard to the south, southwest and west, apartment buildings to the southeast, and by Alexander Avenue followed by commercial and industrial/manufacturing buildings to the west and northwest.
-The Site location is shown on Figure 1.
-Existing Site features are shown on Figure 2.
-The Site is currently vacant and is improved with a one-story warehouse, a three-story former commercial use building, a one-story building formerly used as a tire repair shop, and an unpaved material storage and parking area.
-Attachment 1a of the BCP Application provides a detailed description of the Site, and the Site's historic use and regulatory history, including a summary of previous site characterization activities.
+The Site, identified as Block 1714 Lot 30 on the New York City tax map, is located in the borough of Brooklyn and is comprised of one 9,280 square foot (sq ft) tax lot.
+The Site is bounded by the following: a parking lot followed by a vacant vegetated lot to the north; Ralph Avenue followed by mixed-use commercial and residential buildings to the east; Atlantic Avenue and Long Island Railroad tracks followed by commercial buildings, including an auto repair facility to the south; and, a commercial building occupied by a "McDonalds" to the west.
+The Site location is shown in Figure 1.
+Existing Site features are shown in Figure 2.
+The Site is currently occupied by an active retail petroleum station operated by Speedway LLC.
+Attachment 1a of the BCP Application provides a detailed description of the Site, historical use, and regulatory history, including a summary of previous site characterization activities.

-The land is currently zoned as M1-5/R8A which allows for residential and industrial use.
-The Site is located in an urban area surrounded by commercial, industrial, and residential properties served by municipal water.
-Requestor plans to redevelop the Site for residential purposes consistent with current zoning.
+The Site is currently zoned as Residential M1/R7, MX-10 zoning area (special mixed-use MX-10).
+The Site is located in an urban area surrounded by mixed-use commercial and residential properties served by municipal water.